clach04/pebble_watchface_framework/README.md

 Watchface Framework
 ===================

 Working, ready to build Bare-Bones watch face for Pebble (OG/Classic, Time, and Round) Aplite, Basalt, and Chalk.
-With configuration and settings support.
+With configuration and settings support via [Clay](https://github.com/pebble/clay).

 All the examples below use the same framework.